EndangeredMassa/massa-labs/app/templates/blog/article/detangling-the-code-review.md

 *Blocking?* If you need to know the answer because you consider the code change to meet the requirements, block merging.
 Otherwise, do not block merging.

-**Preference Comments**
+### Preference Comments

-There’s a time and place for discussing preferences in a codebase, but that’s not during Code Review.
+There's a time and place for discussing preferences in a codebase, but that's not during Code Review.
 When reviewing code, focus on correctness instead.

 When you want to discuss code preferences, bring it up during existing team meetings or schedule a new meeting to discuss this.

-All of these are preferences, not facts about what’s best, in most programming languages:
+All of these are preferences, not facts about what's best, in most programming languages:

 - where to put optional spaces before/after other syntax
 - indentation value (tabs/2-space/4-space)
-- anything else that’s not pointing out a failure to meet a Convention or Requirement
+- anything else that's not pointing out a failure to meet a Convention or Requirement

 *Blocking?* If you insist on commenting with a preference, it should never block merging the code change.

-**Suggestion Comments**
+### Suggestion Comments

 When the code change meets the requirements, but it could do so *better* in some way, you can comment with a suggestion.
-If the code change meets the requirements in theory, but in practice there will still be significant problems, then it’s still a Requirements Comment.
+If the code change meets the requirements in theory, but in practice there will still be significant problems, then it's still a Requirements Comment.

-All Suggestion Comments should clearly describe what the suggested code change is, why it’s better, and why it might be worse.
+All Suggestion Comments should clearly describe what the suggested code change is, why it's better, and why it might be worse.

 This is the fuzziest type of comment because complexity and human judgement creep in.
 You could suggest a code change because the original code would be slow (for a certain definition) and the suggested change is faster.
 But maybe that code is only ever run on a handful of items in a place where some delay would be fine, anyway.
 Is it worth making the code faster?
 Is the faster code harder to read?
-Maybe we’re not making the right tradeoff in this case.
+Maybe we're not making the right tradeoff in this case.

 Be mindful of the pros and cons of each approach when making Suggestion Comments.

 *Blocking?* If the suggestion is an alternative approach that is debatably better, do not block merging.
 If the suggested code change is significantly better (in your opinion), recommend that they adopt it now or submit a new code change immediately after.

-**Convention Comments**
+### Convention Comments

 There are authoring rules that programmers should follow when working in a given codebase that are based on (1) what currently exists in that codebase and (2) agreed-upon rules of the team that owns that codebase.

 As many of these as possible should be automatically enforced in the CI test suite.
 These tests should be runnable in local development environments as well.
-Ideally, these are also checked in real-time in the dev’s editor.
+Ideally, these are also checked in real-time in the dev's editor.
 Linting is the most common example of automating this, but it can include performance tests, generative tests, and more.

 Not all conventions will be automatable.
 These are often related to naming variables and functions.